oldManLemon/germanFlashCards/roadmap.md

 f
 ```
 I have stuck with this approach because the amount of information available for extracting will probably grow and scraping wiktionary is pretty useful at this point.

+The extractor is kind of working as well as expected at this point, I am retreiving the article and the translation.
+So we can now focus on getting the next steps.

+# Step 2 Data persistance

+As I want to keep the data and score it I need to persist the data.
+I could store it on an ever growing CSV file, but given we are manipulatign the data or at least plan to in the future, I am going to choose a Database.

+I spent some time looking at how many other applications get away with this and Sqllite popped up again and agian.
+It appears to use standard SQL syntax meaning that we should be able to easily transition to other DB's if needed.
+However as it so goes we will start with SQLLITE as a docker container. `docker run --rm -it --name sql --network test -v "$(pwd):/workspace" -w /workspace keinos/sqlite3` Gets it up for testing purposes.

+I have dumped the DB so no we should be able to use .open ./ger_dict.db to perist the data if the container dies.
+Saves us getting these words